 AMD offers the following tips to give your pets the extra care they need during the cold winter months.
 If your dog stays outdoors in cold weather, the law requires you to provide:

-- Dog house of proper size that is dry, draft free and raised off the ground;
+- A dog house of proper size that is dry, draft free and raised off the ground

-- Wind flap that is attached to the doghouse to keep cold air out and warm air in;
+- A wind flap attached to the dog house to keep cold air out and warm air in

-- Bedding that is non-absorbent such as straw or wood shavings to help keep the dog warm; and
+- Bedding that is non-absorbent such as straw or wood shavings to help keep the dog warm

-- Drinking water that is not frozen and is in a container secured to prevent tipping.
+- Drinking water that is not frozen and in a secured container to prevent tipping

-Some other suggestions for winterizing your pet include:
+Some other pet care suggestions for the winter months include: